Looking for free resources for 3D printing education? Read our guide to get curricula, lesson plans, videos and materials for your lessons.

 3D Printing Education Resource #2: Stratasys and MakerBot

-Offers: Resources for schools and universities, lesson idea videos, classroom tutorials.
+Offers for 3D printing education: Resources for schools and universities, lesson idea videos, classroom tutorials.

 Website: Stratasys Education